MisturaDev/Sample-Project/README.md

 # 🌟 Sample Project

-This is a simple web project created to practice the fundamentals of Git and GitHub - from initializing repositories to pushing changes like a pro.
+This is a simple web project created to practice the fundamentals of **Git** and **GitHub** — from initializing repositories to managing changes confidently.

 ---

-## 🚀 What I'm Learning
+## 🚀 What I’ve Learned

 - Creating repositories on GitHub
 - Connecting local projects using Git